google-site-verification: google89f1357324d64ed4.html

 Predict Reading Success and At-risk Students

-Phonological skills predict reading success and at-risk students.
-We can even distinguish a good and a poor reader through their skills in phonology and the answer is as simple as A, B, C, and 1, 2, 3!
+Phonological skills predict reading success—and identify at-risk students early.
+We can even distinguish a strong reader from a struggling one simply by assessing their phonological skills.
+The answer is as simple as A, B, C… and 1, 2, 3!

-Phonological skills not only predict reading success but also the most effective, easiest, fastest, and cheapest method to identify at-risk students.
+Phonological skills are not only the best predictor of reading success—they are also the most effective, easiest, fastest, and least expensive way to identify students who are at risk.

 Your decision today is your CHILD'S tomorrow!